Bryan Reynolds Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 21st-ranked team ERA among all MLB pitching staffs (4.44).
+- The Diamondbacks have a 4.43 team ERA that ranks 20th among all league pitching staffs.

-- Diamondbacks pitchers combine to allow 102 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Diamondbacks pitchers combine to allow 102 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.